 - For the pastry, put the butter and the flour in a food processor and pulse until the mixture resembles breadcrumbs.
 Add the sugar, half the clementine zest, the almond extract and 2 tbsp of cold water, then mix until the mixture forms a smooth ball (add a little more water if needed).

 - Cut out pastry stars to make a lid for the pies.
-Brush with milk and sprinkle with sugar.
-Bake for 15-18 minutes until golden, then transfer to a wire rack to cool.
+Place on top of the mincemeat filling, brush with milk and sprinkle with sugar.
+Bake for 15-18 mins until golden, then transfer to a wire rack to cool.
 Dust with icing sugar, to serve.

 Freezing and defrosting guidelines